 Various government programs offer assistance to both workers and employers, and may help you to broaden your recruitment options.

-Your business may be eligible to access support to create job opportunities for regional Queensland jobseekers through the Back to Work Regional Employment Package.
+- Regional and SEQ workers – Your business may be eligible to access support to create job opportunities for regional and SEQ Queensland jobseekers through the Back to Work program.

 The Australian Business Licence and Information Service (ABLIS) can provide you with more information on assistance programs available to employers.